SAP-samples/teched2022-AD162/README.md

 ## Users and Service Key for session AD162

-> In the dedicated backend system **T22** we prepared users for you
+> In the dedicated backend system **T22** we prepared users for you:
+>
 > - username:  RAP100-**###**@teched.sap
 > - password:  WelcomeRAP!
+>
 > where **###** is your group number.
+>
 > The service key that you have to upload when creating the *ABAP Cloud Project* is stored locally on the laptop in this directory:
+>
 > - Service Key: **C:\TecheEd\eclipse_2209\servicekeys**
+>

 ## Exercises